MbolotSuse/rancher-token-revoker/docs/private_repos.md

 Be sure to replace the `$KEY_NAME` with the name of the key, and `$BASE_64_KEY` with the value of the key as produced in the second step.

-Lastly configure a repo scan to use this key:
+5. Configure a repo scan to use this key:

 ```yaml
 apiVersion: management.cattle.io/v3